naver/covid19-nmt/README.md

 The NTM Model is distributed under the CC BY-NC-SA 4.0 License.
 See [LICENSE_NMT-Model](LICENSE_NMT-Model.txt) for more information.

 The modified fairseq modules are distributed under the MIT License.

+The Korean-English data set is released under different licenses.
+Please refer to that [README file](covid_biomed/README.md) for more information.